statsmodels/statsmodels/docs/source/endog_exog.rst

 ===================== ======================

 The usage is quite often domain and model specific; however, we have chosen to use `endog` and `exog` almost exclusively.
-A mnenomic hint to keep the two terms apart is that exogenous has an "x", as in x-variable, in it's name.
+A mnemonic hint to keep the two terms apart is that exogenous has an "x", as in x-variable, in it's name.

 `x` and `y` are one letter names that are sometimes used for temporary